 Australia’s Alpine Rally is one of the oldest surviving motor sport events in the world.
-Only the French Grand Prix, the Monte Carlo Rally and the Indianapolis 500 have been running for longer.
+Only the French Grand Prix, the Monte Carlo Rally the Indianapolis 500 and the Pikes Peak Hill Climb have been running for longer.

 The Alpine Rally has outlived every other classic rally in Australia – the Redex Trials, the BP Rally, the Southern Cross Rally and the Castrol Rally.
 Why, you may ask.